 Their storylines will usually include a lucky escape from the cycle into a stable circle of friends or more.
 Usually.

 May overlap with Intelligence Equals Isolation, at least until the character figures out how to use their intelligence for social manipulation.
 Even then, despite achieving shallow popularity, the lack of equals to share meaningful interactions with, even antagonistic ones, might doom them to Broken Ace status.

-- Several characters in Bleach had rather bad cases of this.
+- Several characters in Bleach have rather bad cases of this.
 One of them (Kon) is simply The Chew Toy, and it's Played for Laughs.
-Another (AIZEN) becomes a Magnificent Bastard Young Conqueror standards because of this.
-And another (Starrk) becomes an underling of the latter guy because anyone else simply died because of his mere presence, so powerful he was.
+Another (AIZEN) becomes a Magnificent Bastard Young Conqueror (by Shinigami standards) because of this.
+Another (Starrk) becomes an underling of the latter guy because anyone else simply died in his mere presence, so powerful he is.

 - In Code Geass, the Tyke Bomb (Rolo) is all too happy to be rescued from that state by his supposed target, whom he becomes an underling of.

-- Angel Densetsu: Kitano-kun starts off like this because of his fearsome appearance, but then someone found out his true nature, and things sort of snowballed from there.
+- Angel Densetsu: Kitano-kun starts off like this because of his fearsome appearance, but then someone finds out his true nature, and things sort of snowball from there.